SparklingFun/cf-worker-gateway/README.md

 `gateway` is the default export function, you need to pass origin event, if `redirects` rules matched it will return a redirected response.
 Otherwise, it will return a modified (or origin event if no rule was matched) event.

-> In order to fit a test environment ([@dollarshaveclub/cloudworker](https://github.com/dollarshaveclub/cloudworker#readme)).
-So there is a solution to fit vm enviroment in node.js, by calling gateway like this,
+> In order to fit a test environment ([@dollarshaveclub/cloudworker](https://github.com/dollarshaveclub/cloudworker#readme)), there is a solution to fit vm enviroment in node.js, by calling gateway like this,
 > ```javascript
 > gateway.call(this, event, options); // this or context should contains `Response` at least.
 > ```